 As could be expected, the EUSS was criticised by many, particularly media outlets with a remainer bias.
 Such outlets broadly took the view that it was insulting to ask EU nationals to go through the humiliating process of having to ask for permission to stay.
 The partisan nature of media coverage is perhaps best demonstrated by this Guardian piece actively seeking negative EUSS experiences to report.
 Perhaps not for the first or last time, EU nationals’ futures were a political football.

 The policy was also roundly criticised, across the board, for its application fee of £65, which was then waived after public outcry.
 The scheme grants applicants with ‘settled’ or ‘pre-settled’ status.
-In accordance with Article 15 of the Withdrawal Agreement, EU nationals who have five years continuous residence in the UK ‘have the right to reside permanently’.
+In accordance with Article 15 of the Withdrawal Agreement, EU nationals who have five years of continuous residence in the UK ‘have the right to reside permanently’.
 This right is to be granted in the form of settled status.
 Pre-settled status allows the holder to remain in the UK for a further five years from the date they were granted pre-settled status.
 This provides the necessary time for applicants to become eligible for settled status.

 The big story in 2019, however, were the changes to the Tier-1 visa, which have radically changed how the UK engages with the world.
 Replacing the Tier-1 Graduate Entrepreneur Visa is the Start-Up Visa, which is aimed at ambitious entrepreneurs looking to set up their own business in the UK.
 Unlike its predecessor, it is open to graduates and non-graduates, which is patently more egalitarian.
 This opens up the UK to a wider pool of talent – and it’s a sensible recognition that not all start-up entrepreneurs have a degree.
-More importantly perhaps, no initial funding is needed to be eligible.
+More importantly, perhaps, no initial funding is needed to be eligible.
 The emphasis in a post-Brexit Britain is capabilities – not cash.

-The politics behind this significant change is of course Brexit and the forthcoming end to free movement, which allowed unrestricted access to a regional population of 580 million people irrespective of their skills and capabilities.
-The new visa regime places emphasis on skills, ideas and creativity rather than geography.
+The politics behind this significant change is, of course, Brexit and the forthcoming end to free movement, which allowed unrestricted access to a regional population of 580 million people irrespective of their skills and capabilities.
+The new visa regime places emphasis on skills, ideas, and creativity rather than geography.
 The end of freedom of movement is, of course, highly political and to many, deeply personal.
 And, there are signs that there are already problems in store for the NHS with a marked slowdown in the number of EU nurses coming to the country.
 As of November 2019, 3,250 EU staff had left the NHS according to figures released under the Freedom of Information Act.

 Entrepreneurs and innovators